-Edutainment is a worldwide known concept, adopted by many countries for its educational uses and studied in various forms, unfortunately less explored in the Romanian teachinglearning space due to other priorities regarding education.
+Abstract.
+Edutainment is a worldwide known concept, adopted by many countries for its educational uses and studied in various forms, unfortunately less explored in the Romanian teaching-learning space due to other priorities regarding education.
 The lack of case studies related to this concept in the Romanian educational space brings the opportunity to adapt the concept to the needs of preschoolers and teachers.
 Technology became a part of everyday life and its usage should be oriented to the benefit of the next generations.
-This paper is a report of introducing edutainment applications into the formal kindergarten system, as introducing was seen as a process consisting in: understanding users' needs (a.), codesign, (b.) and actually introducing them into a class in kindergarten (c.).
-All the applications were built by students during the HCI optional course for undergraduate Computer Science students.
+This paper is a report of introducing edutainment applications into the formal kindergarten system, as introducing was seen as a process consisting in: a) understanding users' needs, b) co-design, and c) actually introducing them into a class in kindergarten.
+All the applications were built by students attending the HCI optional course for undergraduate Computer Science students.

-Keywords

-Education; Entertainment; Interaction; Human; Preschoolers; Edutainment
+Keywords: Education; Entertainment; Human-Computer Interaction, Preschoolers; Educatinment